Cayuse helps University of San Diego nearly double proposal submissions

 All proposals and approvals were routed via paper—meaning their staff were constantly running from office to office with large proposal packets.
 Their organization system involved color-coded pages for signatures, Adobe forms, and Excel for budgeting.

 What USD needed to maximize their research potential was a software solution that eased the process of routing approvals and navigating submissions.
-Administrators were looking for a solution—fast—and they found it in Cayuse 424, an electronic proposal development and submission solution, along with Cayuse SP, a sponsored project life cycle management solution.
-Cayuse was ready to help them implement Cayuse 424 and Cayuse SP quickly with comprehensive support before, during and after the implementation.
+Administrators were looking for a solution—fast—and they found it in Proposals, Cayuse’s electronic proposal development and submission solution, along with Sponsored Projects, Cayuse’s sponsored project life cycle management solution.
+Cayuse was ready to help them implement both quickly with comprehensive support before, during, and after the implementation.

 The effect of switching to an electronic system for proposals was felt immediately all across the small university, but especially in the School of Nursing and the College of Arts and Sciences where the solution was most used.
 Though faculty, investigators, deans, and the provost all needed to be trained on the new system, they all found it intuitive and easy to learn.
 In fact, many of the people who started using the solution were largely self-taught.

 Once the cloud-based software was implemented, everyone began to save immeasurable amounts of time.
-“The Cayuse Research Suite has simplified the process of having a proposal routed through the University and approved by administrators,” says Tim Clark, Ph.D, Associate Professor Chemistry and Biochemistry.
+“The Cayuse platform has simplified the process of having a proposal routed through the university and approved by administrators,” says Tim Clark, Ph.D, Associate Professor of Chemistry and Biochemistry.
 With everything in a centralized system, staff members are finally all on the same page.
 They can see where proposals stand in the process and review budgets in one location.